DanielQolami/dani-chat/README.md

 in the meanwhile the socket listens to the new messages and appends them to the chatList.

 the socket is written in pure javascript and no library is used for it.
+(I wanted to use "socket.io-client", but it didn't work with our back-end socket)

 #### technologies used:
-Vue 3 - Vite 5 - Pinia - VueUse - Vuetify - Vue-i18n - Axios - Vue-toastification - Typescript
+Vue 3 - Vite 5 - Typescript - Pinia - VueUse - Vuetify - Vue-i18n - Axios - Vue-toastification

 ##### responsive UI:
 Yes, it is responsive.